-If you've ever flown internationally, you know the pain of trying to sleep on a flight.
-It's not the easiest task to complete (unless you luck out with a first class seat), but it can be done!
+If you've ever had an international flight you know the pain of trying to sleep on a flight.
+It's not the easiest task but it can be done!

 Sleeping on a plane is an art.
 Anyone can master this art with a few helpful tips.
-Trust me, following these tips will save your sanity while flying over seas.
+Trust me, following these tips for travelers will save your sanity while flying over seas.

 When you are preparing for your trip, don't forget to prepare for the plane ride also.
-That is mistake number one that most rookie flyers make.
 Don't let that be you!
 Here's some things you can mentally prepare for and bring to help those zzz's come easier:

 - Chose your seat wisely

 - Consider what you are wearing

 - Use your carry on to your advantage

 Some airlines will let you chose a seat while checking in.
 If you get randomly assigned, they may charge a small fee to change your middle aisle seat, but trust me, that extra $3-5 may be worth it.